-Additionally, the CARES Act also provided for Secretarial waiver authority, under which ED can waive certain provisions due to the COVID-19 emergency.
+Additionally, the CARES Act provided for Secretarial waiver authority, under which ED can waive certain provisions due to the COVID-19 emergency.

 A streamlined waiver process has been made available through the CARES Act and ED.
 Both the Assessment and Accountability Waiver as well as the Funding Flexibility Waiver have been approved by ED and ratified by the California State Board of Education.